When we think of babies, we tend to think of the joy they bring, their

 Corporal Punishment Increases Aggression?

 studies found detrimental child outcomes associated with corporal

-outlawing of corporal punishment by parents in
+outlawing of corporal punishment by parents in Sweden and other

-child abuse and, to a lesser degree, on child outcomes such as aggression.
+and, to a lesser degree, on child outcomes such as aggression.

 Lyons, Anderson, and Larson (1993) attempted to review all journal

 articles on corporal punishment by parents from 1984 through 1993.
-Only 24 of the
+Only

-than half of those (11) investigated corporal
+punishment.
+Less than half of those (11) investigated corporal

 punishment as a possible cause of some other variable.
 Most (83%) of

 exclude child abuse from the measure of corporal punishment.

-They concluded that there was empirical evidence supporting one of three
+They concluded that there was empirical evidence supporting one of

-punishment themselves if their parents had used it.
+to use corporal punishment themselves if their parents had used it.

 nor that it was associated with child aggression.